amk221/train-up.essay_questions/README.md

 ## Caveats

-Unlike most other question types, essay questions cannot be marked automatically and as such Tests which contain an essay question need to be manually published.
+Unlike most other question types, essay questions cannot be marked automatically and as such Test Results which contain an essay answer need to be manually published.

 ### Why?